Including helping maintain healthy blood pressure

 Other foods can increase the generation of nitric oxide in the gastrointestinal tract via the polyphenolic content of, for example, apples or oranges (if you eat the whole orange).
+Perhaps surprisingly, black tea but not green tea benefits the polyphenolic content of our gut and may assist nitrate production.
 Pomegranate juice is known to protect nitric oxide from oxidation while enhancing its biological activity.
 That's a good thing.

 What to include in your diet to help lower your blood pressure

 The food to include in your diet is nothing weird and wonderful.
 There are food and juice serving recommendations for vegetables and fruit based on the Dietary Approaches to Stop Hypertension (DASH) dietary pattern.